-ED 411 Middle Level Methods: Communication Arts/Literature Credits: 2
+ED 411 Middle Level Methods: Communication Arts/Literature Credits: 2 are included in the course.
+Admission to the Teacher Education Program required.

 An introduction to the special literacy needs of diverse middle level students with specific focus on reading, writing, speaking, and listening methods for middle school teachers.
-The course provides pre-service teachers
+The course provides pre-service teachers with the background to work with diverse middle level students and to develop a working knowledge of Communication Arts/Literature with the appropriate research base and strategies.
+Classroom and evaluation procedures and technology appropriate for diverse middle level studenst will be studied.
+Five classroom visits